Black bean burger patties recipe

 I am not a vegetarian by any means so I know I have a solid dish when I don’t feel like I am missing meat or fish on my plate.
 Lately I have been making a lot more vegetarian dishes but that’s simply by pure coincidence, I haven’t been focusing on that but rather do it because it’s what I am craving these days.
 I am seeing that so much can be done without meat and it’s been a fun and interesting experiment.
 Plus, it makes slicing through a big juicy steak feel like a treat and taste so much better!

-- 1 medium potato, peeled and roughly chopped
+- 1 medium potato (peeled and roughly chopped)

 - 1 large egg

-- 2 tbsp extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- 3 tbsp breadcrumbs
+- 1/4 cup breadcrumbs

-- 2 tsp worcestershire sauce
+- 2 teaspoons vegetarian worcestershire sauce (such as Annie’s)

+- 2 teaspoons sriracha sauce

-- 1 tsp soy sauce
+- 1 teaspoon soy sauce

-- 1 tsp kosher salt
+- 1 teaspoon kosher salt

-- ketchup for serving
+- ketchup (for serving)

-- - Boil the potatoes until very tender.
+- Boil the potatoes until very tender.
 Drain and set aside.

-- - In a large mixing bowl, mash the black beans until paste like.
+- In a large mixing bowl, mash the black beans until paste like.

-- - Add potatoes and mash together until well blended.
+- Add potatoes and mash together until well blended.

-- - In a blender, add scallions, bell pepper, ⅓ cup cilantro and egg.
+- In a blender, add scallions, bell pepper, 1/3 cup cilantro and egg.
 Blend until finely chopped.

-- - In a large pan over medium/high heat, add extra virgin olive oil and add the patties.
+- In a large pan over medium high heat, add extra virgin olive oil and add the patties.
 Cook on one side for about 7 or 8 minutes, until the exterior is golden brown and a little crispy and flip them over.
 Cook for another 7 or 8 minutes.

-- You can freeze the patties (before they are cooked) wrapped in parchment paper and into a ziploc bag or tupperware container.
+Note: You can freeze the patties (before they are cooked) wrapped in parchment paper and into a ziploc bag or tupperware container.